 Most women who have regular periods have ovulatory cycles.
 Women who fail to ovulate or who have abnormal ovulation usually have a disturbance of their menstrual pattern.
-This may take the form of complete lack of periods (amenorrhoea), irregular or delayed periods (oligomenorrhoea) or occasionally a shortened cycle due to a defect in the second part (luteal phase) of the cycle.
+This may take the form of:

 Many hormonal systems work together to produce regular menstrual periods, and the blood levels of the hormones that make up these systems need to be tested in order to determine the reason for the ovulatory disorders.

-Thyroxine and TSH: These tests for thyroid function.
+These test for thyroid function.
 The thyroxine level is high in patients with overactive thyroid glands (hyperthyroidism).
 In patients with decreased thyroid function (hypothyroidism), the TSH level is increased.

 What forms of treatments are available for inducing ovulation?

 The most commonly prescribed medicines for induction of ovulation include:

 Often ovulation induction requires an investment of time, money, energy and emotion before a satisfactory response is achieved.
 After all, every woman is different and there can be no standard "formulae".
 Careful monitoring of the response to ovulation induction is the key to therapy - and this usually involves daily ultrasound scans and/or blood tests.

 It is often a tedious process - which may involve "trial and error" to tailor the therapy to the individual patient's ovulatory response.
 With the treatments available today, however, correcting ovulatory dysfunction is one of the most rewarding and successful of infertility treatments.